 Webinar by Ellyn Satter: Children and Food Regulation – The Research

-A recorded webinar for professionals by Ellyn Satter, MS, MSSW
+A webinar for professionals by Ellyn Satter, MS, MSSW

-At the other extreme, today’s research characterizes children as lacking self control, enjoying eating too much, and having trouble stopping, especially if portions are big or food is high in calories.
-Thinking along these lines means parents must supervise children to see that they don’t eat too much, restrict portion sizes, push fruits and vegetables, avoid high-calorie foods.
+In contrast, a thrust in today’s research characterizes children as having obesogenic deficits such being negative and impulsive and having as the tendency to eat too much, gain too much weight.
+Child-deficit research identify as lacking control over eating, especially if portions are big or food is high in fat and sugar.
+Thinking along these lines means parents must supervise children to see that they don’t eat too much, restrict portion sizes, push fruits and vegetables, and restrict high-calorie foods.

-- What is the evidence for children’s competence with respect to food regulation?
+- Summarize key research evidence supporting trust in children’s competence with respect to food regulation and growth.